-- 2.1 Subject to clause 2.2, either party may terminate this Contract without cause upon six (6) months written notice to the other party. - 2.2 Either party may terminate this Contract without notice if the other party breaches one or more of its fundamental terms.
+3.1 Subject to clause 3.2, either party may terminate this Contract without cause upon six (6) months' written notice to the other party.

+3.2 Either party may terminate this Contract without notice if the other party breaches a fundamental term of this Contract.